ga-wdi-boston/orientation/README.md

 Now let's take care of some settings.

-- Show the current Git branch in the terminal prompt
+- Show the current Git branch in the terminal prompt, and tweak Git's EDITOR variable so that commit message pop-ups open in Sublime.

     Run the command `subl ~/.bashrc`.
 Paste the following code into the bottom of the file.